TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_4.md

 In active learning environments, learners are so involved in the learning process that they often loose consciousness about their accumulated knowledge and its level of operational value.
 Learning by doing catches them in the process, so they often forget about assessing it.

 In good quality training, instructors make efforts to keep the interaction loop closed.
-As facilitators, they can give steering contributions to this buil-up.
+As facilitators, they can give steering contributions to this build-up.

 At carefully chosen times, it may be useful to intervene and stimulate self assessment (see how to, under instant feedback below).
 Self assessment helps to regain such consciousness.
 Learners verify that they can do things that they could not do by themselves before, or at least that the need for external aid is lowering.
 This can be seen as a work-out process towards gaining independence or mastery in a subject matter.
 The conscious learner feels "empowered".
 It is up to the instructor to moderate and keep this empowerment within reasonable limits.
 Learners that are not feeling empowered often find it by comparing their experience with their peers.
 Dialogues between learners will naturally occur, but can also be stimulated by reflective exercises (such as in Software and Data Carpentry).
 The instructor will learn to adapt the level of intervention to each situation, keeping in mind that the learner is the focus of the learning process, and that the instructor/learner relationship is the cornerstone of learning as a stimulated human activity.